porquero/CarbonCopy/README.md

 Features
 -----------

 * Timeline organized information.
-Is posible see account, context and user timeline.
+Is posible see for account, context and user timeline.
-* Support n contexts.
+* Support multiple contexts hierarchically.
 * Is posible personalize context/topics labels.
-* Support multiple accounts.
+* Support multiple accounts for user.

 Configuration